 There’s no shortage of delectable ethnic bites in AdMo.
 Homey Lapis treats diners to Afghanistan’s “best-kept secret” (psst … it’s veggie dishes), as well as kebabs and meat- and veggie-based dumplings.
 Along the 18th Street corridor: Japanese restaurant Donburi attracts diners to its small and sleek dining room for steaming rice bowls, while nearby Mama Ayesha’s dishes out authentic Middle Eastern food.
 And if you’re hip to the ramen craze, gather ‘round the bar at Sakuramen, which only serves variations of the popular Japanese dish.

-At the happening LINE DC, chef and restaurateur Erik Bruner-Yang has opened the sophisticated Brothers and Sisters, an Asian-influenced lobby restaurant, tea room and bar.
+Also at the happening LINE, chef and restaurateur Erik Bruner-Yang has opened the sophisticated Brothers and Sisters, an Asian-influenced lobby restaurant, tea room and bar.
 Open from the early morning hours until midnight, Bruner-Yang offers an adventurous take on the hot dog (making it with roast octopus and pesto), while diners rave about the knife-cut noodles with the sausage and broccoli rabe.

 No discussion of the nightlife scene in this bustling neighborhood is complete without a mention of Madam's Organ.
 The restaurant/bar/live music venue has been a staple of Adams Morgan for two decades, serving a menu of bar favorites (specials are offered nightly).
 Bands play and DJs spin on its two floors practically every night of the week, creating a lively atmosphere that local patrons adore.